villevt/Sental/readme.md

 ## Modelling approach

 The modelling approach here was relatively simple.
-I used my custom sklearn classifier with integrated text tokenization which:
+I used my custom sklearn classifier with integrated text tokenization which (using NLTK):
 - Normalizes text to lowercase
 - Removes stopwords and punctuation
 - Tokenizes and lemmatizes words